Chomikens/Git-and-terminal/git-basic/gitstash.md

 -   **Usage**:
     -   Type `git stash pop [stash reference]` to apply the changes from a specific stash and remove it from the stash list.
     -   Similar to `git stash apply`, but removes the applied stash from the list after applying.

+### `git stash drop [stash reference]`

+-   **Purpose**: Removes a specific stash from the stash list.
+-   **Usage**:
+    -   Type `git stash drop [stash reference]` to remove a specific stash from the stash list.
+    -   Useful for cleaning up the stash list after applying or resolving stashed changes.

+### `git stash clear`

+-   **Purpose**: Removes all stashed changes from the stash list.
+-   **Usage**: Type `git stash clear` to remove all stashed changes from the stash list.
+-   Useful for clearing out old or unnecessary stashes, especially after they have been applied or resolved.